Purpose of the Law

 Now Paul answers the question, “What is the purpose of the Law?”
 Why was there a need for the Law?
 If it wasn’t a supplement to the promise is it opposed to the promise?

-Verse 19 states that the law was added because of transgression.
+Secondly, verse 19 states that the law was added because of transgression.
 The sin that man commits had to be shown in its true light.
 Sin is defined as missing the mark.
 This does not carry the weight it should in man’s heart and mind.
-Sin had to be shown as the direct violation of God’s Law.
+Sin had to be shown as the direct violation of God’s commandments.
 A transgression is defined as stepping beyond a limit.
 The Law was brought in by God as Romans 7:13 states, “that sin by the commandment might become exceeding sinful.”
+To show sinners their need of grace.

 The Law should cause man to long for the promised Savior; reveal to all are incapable of meeting the standard God requires.
 Hopeless to become holy; it should make all look to whom the promise was made — Jesus.